ui-model/ui-model/README.md

 We will implement a binding library for Angular 2 with demos.
 We welcome other framework developers to join us and implement binding libraries.
 We also reserved a repository for JQuery developers considering the large amount of legacy applications online.

 We welcome you to rise issues to let us know your requirements, use cases and also bug reporting.
-No matter we are able to merge or not, we greatly appreciate your PR.
+Whether we are able to merge or not, we greatly appreciate your PR.

 We encourage the community to develop competitive libraries based on the same ui-model concept.
 We would love to link quality libraries here.
 May we suggest that you use ui-model tag or prefix your library name with `ui-model-...` to increase visibility to potential users.